nabostylisten/nabostylisten/scripts/migration/phase-6-communication/TEST_PLAN.md

 ### Purpose

-Extracts chat and message records from MySQL dump, transforms data for PostgreSQL compatibility, maps MySQL chat/message IDs to booking relationships, handles complex sender resolution (buyer/stylist → actual user IDs), and processes image messages for media handling.
+Extracts message records from MySQL dump and groups them by customer-stylist pairs to create chats, transforms data for PostgreSQL compatibility with the new customer-stylist chat system, handles sender resolution (buyer/stylist → actual user IDs), and processes image messages for media handling.

 ### Input Validation